pietraferreira/quartz/content/notes/university/presentation-fyp-final.md

 Then we have our optional return type, paired with type_expression to specify the return type.

 And we conclude with the function's body, within a block, encapsulating all the logic.

 ---
+**Slide 10: Diagrams**

+I'll briefly walk you through the process of setting up TreeSitter for code analysis.
+First, we initiate TreeSitter, then we load a specific programming language into it, in our case the custom one, RustFYP and finally, once it is set, we return a parser equipped to analyse the code.

+Now for the event setup, so basically the behaviour within the website: we have our DOMContentLoaded event, starting our workflow by initialising TreeSitter.
+Next, we attach an event listener to a parseButton.
+When the button is clicked, the system parses the code input and generates highlighted HTML.
+Finally, we attach hover event listeners for further analysis.

+---
+**Slide 11: Diagrams**

+Now for the meat of the project, besides the parser itself: the logic behind highlighting.

+So during code analysis, we first determine if there's an ownership transfer by checking the let declarations and direct assignments.
+If not directly assigned, we recursively exame child nodes for ownership transfer, return true if found.

+In a very similar way, we identify mutable and immutable borrows by checking for reference expressions and mutable specifiers, recursively examining children nodes as needed.

+Then we generate the highlighted HTML based on these analysis, applying specific styles for ownership transfer, mutable and immutable borrows, and return the compiled highlighted code.

+---